JM89/crash-courses/CrashCourse-InterProcessCommunication/Lesson4/README.md

     .Build();
 ```

-3. Run your application and go the metrics endpoint `https://localhost:5001/metrics`
+3. Run your application and go to the metrics endpoint `https://localhost:5001/metrics`

 ![](images/05.png)